-NURSG 464 QUALITY, SAFETY & LEADERSHIP II
+QUALITY, SAFETY & LEADERSHIP II

-The chief purpose of leadership in the health care industry is to ensure safe, quality patient care.
-The second course in this four-part series focuses on organizational missions, cultures of safety, aggregate outcomes, and measures of change.
-Students access datasets used to evaluate practice against standards and identify a local quality or safety problem.
-Governmental and voluntary agencies that regulate health care are introduced.
+The chief purpose of leadership in the healthcare industry is to ensure safe, quality patient care.
+The second course in a four-part series focuses on organizational missions, cultures of safety, models of change, aggregate outcomes.
+Scholars identify datasets used to evaluate practice against standards, identify a local quality or safety problem, and begin their e-portfolio.
 This is a blended course with required face-to-face and online components.

-NURSG 466 QUALITY, SAFETY & LEADERSHIP III
+QUALITY, SAFETY & LEADERSHIP III (2 UNITS)

 The chief purpose of leadership in the healthcare industry is to ensure safe, quality patient care.
-The third course in this four-part series focuses on local, national, and international patient safety goals.
-Students identify outcomes research, solutions from healthcare technology, and other strategies to improve patient care in a variety of settings.
-Students analyze current practices in the collection, storage, organization, retrieval, and analysis of healthcare data.
-Organizational cultures and dynamics are investigated for healthy work environments.
-This is a blended course with both face-to-face and online components.
+The third course in a four-part series focuses on organizational missions, cultures of safety, models of change, aggregate outcomes.
+Scholars identify datasets used to evaluate practice against standards, identify a local quality or safety problem, and begin their e-portfolio.
+This is a blended course with required face-to-face and online components.